floviken/mkdocs/docs/gentoo/workingWithGentoo.md

 root # emerge --ask gnumeric
 ```

-During the installation of a package, Portage will download the necessary source code from the Internet (if necessary) and store it by default in `/var/cache/distfiles/`.
+During the installation of a package, Portage will download the necessary source code from the Internet (if necessary) and store it by ==default== in `/var/cache/distfiles/`.
 After this it will unpack, compile and install the package.
 To tell Portage to only download the sources without installing them, add the `--fetchonly` option to the emerge command:

 ``` shell
 root # emerge --fetchonly gnumeric